 The Royal Borough of Kingston upon Thames has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.

-The review of effectiveness is informed by the work of managers within the authority who have responsibility for the development and maintenance of the governance environment, the work of the AD Governance and Law and Internal Audit and by comments made by external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of managers within the authority who have responsibility for the development and maintenance of the governance environment, the work of the General Counsel and Internal Audit and by comments made by external auditors and other review agencies and inspectorates.

-Key elements of the governance framework operating during the year under review (2018/19) include the following bodies
+Key elements of the governance framework operating during the year under review (2019/20) include the following bodies:

-Name Purpose The Council Sets the policy and budgetary framework and is responsible for the appointment of the Mayor; members of other bodies such as the Strategic, Regulatory and Neighbourhood Committees.
+The Council Sets the policy and budgetary framework and is responsible for the appointment of the Mayor; members of other bodies such as the Strategic, Regulatory and Neighbourhood Committees.
 It also adopts the Code of Conduct for Councillors, agrees any changes to the Council's Constitution and terms of reference for Committees, Panels and other Member bodies.
 Strategic Committees Responsible for making decisions on those powers, duties and functions of the Council that fall within their remit, within overall Council policy.
 Scrutiny Panel Established to consider Member and Community call-ins.
 Health and Wellbeing Board The Health and Wellbeing Board brings together the Council, NHS partners, including the Kingston Clinical Commissioning Group, and patient representatives to have oversight of the Council's public health functions and ensure that health services within the borough are properly integrated between providers.
 Neighbourhood Committees There are four neighbourhood committees made up of the councillors representing the electoral wards in each neighbourhood, responsible for providing many of the services in their area.
 Each neighbourhood has access to grant funding and can make decisions on a range of services, including traffic management, planning applications, parks, libraries, housing management, youth service and any matters which fall solely within a single Neighbourhood area.
 Regulatory Committees The Development Control Committee is responsible for decisions on large planning applications and those which neighbourhood committees are unable to deal with.
 The Licensing Committee reviews policy on licensing matters and appoints sub-committees which consider individual applications for activities which require licences, such as the sale of alcohol.
-Audit, Governance and Standards Committee Reviews internal audit strategy, plans and performance; considers the most significant issues arising from internal and external audit work; and obtains assurance that appropriate action is being taken on those issues.
-It maintains an overview of the effectiveness of the Council's corporate governance arrangements particularly those concerned with risk management, internal control, financial governance, anti-fraud and anti-corruption strategies; approves the Annual Governance Statement and receives and considers the Council's Final Accounts and accompanying financial statements.
-Promotes and maintains high standards of conduct amongst elected, co-opted and advisory members and employees of the authority.
-Advises the Council on the adoption of the Code of Conduct for Councillors, including its monitoring and updating.